aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 This project relies on two major libraries.

 - [ffmpeg](https://ffmpeg.org/) is "a complete, cross-platform solution to record, convert and stream audio and video."
-This project uses ffmpeg 6 to overlay the captions onto videos.
-If you're on Linux, download ffmpeg 6 from your package manager, if you're on MacOS, install `ffmpeg@6` from [brew](https://formulae.brew.sh/formula/ffmpeg@6), and if you're on Windows, install it from [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) with `winget install -e --id Gyan.FFmpeg --version 6.0` (package [here](https://winget.run/pkg/Gyan/FFmpeg)).
+This project uses ffmpeg to overlay the captions onto videos.
+If you're on Linux, download ffmpeg from your package manager, if you're on MacOS, install `ffmpeg` from [brew](https://formulae.brew.sh/formula/ffmpeg), and if you're on Windows, install it from [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) with `winget install -e --id Gyan.FFmpeg` (package [here](https://winget.run/pkg/Gyan/FFmpeg)).
-    - Currently, this project does not work with ffmpeg 7.1+ due to this script using the depreciated `scale2ref` filter, please see #7 for more information.
-I plan on fixing this once ffmpeg 7 is available in Fedora Linux.

 - [libvips](https://www.libvips.org/) is "a demand-driven, horizontally threaded image processing library.
 Compared to similar libraries, libvips runs quickly